Kim Kardashian Reveals Harrowing Details Of Terrifying Paris Robbery [Video]

 Kanye West Released From The Hospital After 9 Days, ‘He Is Home, Getting Some Rest’

 Since the incident, Kardashian has upped her security to presidential levels, according to TMZ.
 Apparently, Kim will have one team of two hired men accompany her wherever she goes.
-Additionally, the cars Kim drives around in will be completely “armed to the teeth,” TMZ reports.
+Additionally, the cars Kim drives around in will be completely “armed to the teeth.”
 Kanye West has also met with owners of two top security firms.

 An insider told Us Weekly that Kim also vows to change everything.